MadeByThePinsHub/handbook/handbook-src/the-gitlab-way/runners/artifacts-management/retention.md

 To help GitLab manage artifacts storage while optmizing for other usages of othe projects (in case of GitLab.com) or even on our on-perm GL installations, we need to set artifacts to expire after a specific peroid.

-## Why we have an artifacts retention policy?
+## Why we have an artifacts retention policy

 We hate beating the red lights on storage limits

 ## Defining how many days an artifact to retain